|

 103.

 "Now do you believe me, my Fuhrer?"
-Before Hitler could look over his
+Hitler wisked around, aghast

 104.

-Dayton squeezed Xanax again and returned to the exact same position
+Dayton pressed Xanax again, Hitler froze, and Dayton returned to the

-that he was in before he began the demonstration.
+exact same position he was in when he began the demonstration.

 105. He